 Residents are provided with copies of the newsletter and can have it read to them in their preferred language as needed.

 10.28 Newspapers and Magazines

-Newspapers and/or magazines delivery service can be organised through our Events Coordinator.
+Newspapers and/or magazines delivery service can be organised through our Life style team.
 Fees for delivery are billed to the resident's account.

 10.29 Pets